AADR Logo

 SEX: Male

-HOME W/ SMALL CHILDREN: no only over the age of 12yrs and that is for grandchildren visiting often
+HOME W/ SMALL CHILDREN: No, only over the age of 12 years; also applies to grandchildren or any other children who visit often

 MICROCHIP BRAND and #: Nano Chip 990000006407750